Quick summary

 - Complete all required sections of I-192

-- Ensure that all pages of your Form I-192 are from the same current edition.
+- Confirm all pages are from the same current I-192 edition

 - Sign, date, and submit I-192 with all required supporting evidence